Focus3D/rzJSFundamentals/README.md

 ## Usage
 If you have a console in your text editor, feel free to replace the **console.log()** lines with **debug()**.

-These was written in [repl.it](http://repl.it).
+These were written in [repl.it](http://repl.it).
 You can copy, paste, and run the scripts from there.

 ## Contributing
 If there are bugs, or better ways to implement these functions, then feel free to fork and submit a pull request.
 Improvements are welcome.